 Introduction to Entrepreneurship

-Entrepreneurship can be thrilling and heart-pounding and give you a gateway to the world that you’ve never had access to, before.
+Entrepreneurship can be thrilling and heart-pounding and give you a gateway to the world that you’ve never had access to before.
 But it is also essential to remember that a startup can leave you exhausted, broke, discouraged and even unemployed.
 We are in an ever-changing phase, where no entity is available easily.
-Depression hits, jobs are lost, income is in turn lost and there is no flow of money in the market.
-We have witnessed a lot of young people who start up their own businesses thereby turning into entrepreneurs, taking their fates into their own hands.
+Depression hits, jobs are lost, income is in turn lost, and there is no flow of money in the market.
+We have witnessed many young people who start up their own businesses, thereby turning into entrepreneurs, taking their fates into their own hands.
 These young people are those who have no wish to be thumped out by the uncertain economy.

 Being an entrepreneur is time-consuming and mentally battering.
 You will find yourself torn between decisions to take or not to take.
 You must remember that you will not have a steady paycheck if you have a startup.

 What can you do to make your business thrive?
 You are young and driven and can afford to take risks.
 So do so!
 Go ahead and build up a startup company for yourself.
 No, you are not going to be crazy-successful in the first year.

 Don’t yet go dreaming about fancy offices, a super-fast car and loads of money.
 You will shell out more than you make, as your wallet is what the company will survive on.
 Being an entrepreneur means managing all your expenses when there is a minimal inflow of money and a maximum outflow.

 The thing is that to understand the entrepreneur definition of economics.
 The best part about being a good entrepreneur is that you’re your own boss – you are not answerable to anyone.
 You get to choose your own work hours, you get to call the shots, and you get to do what you want to, at your own leisure.

 The big question that arises now is:

 What is Entrepreneur Definition Economics?

 Don’t worry; we’ll tell you what that is!